This Deviled Crab is a classic dish packed with succulent lump crabmeat that couldn’t be easier to pull together for a quick, special dinner!

 No need for shaping into cakes.
 Simply sauté the veggies, stir in the cream and spices, then fold in the crabmeat and panko and top with some buttered panko crumbs.
 How easy is that?

-A Few Cook’s Notes for Deviled Crab Recipe:
+A Few Cook’s Notes for Deviled Crab Recipe

 I used plain panko crumbs, but you can also use crushed saltine crackers.